cloudera-labs/hms-mirror/notes.md

 ## Tip 5

 Take snapshots of areas you'll touch:
-- The HMS database on the LOWER and UPPER clusters
+- The HMS database on the LEFT and RIGHT clusters
-- A snapshot of the HDFS directories on BOTH the LOWER and UPPER clusters that will be used/touched.
+- A snapshot of the HDFS directories on BOTH the LEFT and RIGHT clusters that will be used/touched.

 ----